 I - ISO

 ISO (International Standards Organisation): A big contender for one of the most important camera settings and one of my real favourites in my own work, it's heavily used in conjunction with aperture and shutter speed.
-The range of numbers can be anything from 100 to 6400 but these can differ between between makes and analogue models.
-The larger the number the more sensitive your sensor will be to light but this also means looking at your other setting too to create something more balances, unless that's not what you're after.
+The range of numbers can be anything from 100 to 6400 but these can differ between makes and analogue models.
+The larger the number the more sensitive your sensor will be to light but this also means looking at your other setting too to create something more balanced, unless that's not what you're after.
 Be wary though, the higher the number used it can mean more contrast and more noise which isn't as noticeable in comparison to analogue cameras but can be something to think about if you're wanting completely smooth imagery.
 ISO also applies to film and analogue cameras, film comes with a predetermined ISO but this can be 'pushed' to a higher number when first inserted into the camera but as far as I'm aware once pushed it cannot be pulled back again without affecting the rest of the film.
 If you do 'push' or 'pull' a film it's important to also factor this in when you go to develop the final results.

 J - JPEG